-Exercise a high degree of caution in Uzbekistan due to the threat of terrorism and the possibility of violent crime.
+Exercise a high degree of caution due to the threat of terrorism and the possibility of violent crime.

 Reconsider your need to travel to regions bordering Afghanistan, Tajikistan and the Kyrgyz Republic, including Andijan and the eastern region of the Ferghana Valley.
 The security situation in these areas can be volatile, and there is a risk from unmarked landmines.

 - Terrorist attacks have occurred in Uzbekistan.
 Further attacks are possible.
 Targets could include locations popular with foreigners.
 See

 - Some medications containing narcotic and/or psychotropic substances are prohibited or limited in Uzbekistan.
 Medications must be declared at customs.
 See

 - Dual citizenship is not recognised in Uzbekistan.
 If you have acquired Australian citizenship you must notify the Ministry of Interior or an Uzbek Embassy or Consulate within 30 days.
 See